-BIOL 586 Conservation of Biodiversity
+BIOL 586 Conservation of Biodiversity 3 s.h.

 Current concepts relating to the conservation of terrestrial, marine and freshwater communities covering such topics as population genetics, patterns of diversity and rarity, habitat fragmentation, causes of extinction and the practice of conservation.
 The course will have a seminar format with discussions centering on recent literature in conservation biology.
 Students will be required to write a term paper and make an oral presentation.

 Prerequisites: BIOL 282 or permission of instructor.

-BIOL 617 Advanced Biological Literacy 3 s.h.
+BIOL 617 Advanced Biological Literacy

+s.h

 An intensive scientific Literacy course designed to better prepare graduate students for comprehending, critically analyzing and writing papers for the Biological Sciences.
 Students will be required to read papers from a variety of subfields within biology, learn about the common elements and pitfalls.
 Students will also practice crafting journal-style papers to better familiarize themselves with the format.
-Prerequisite: GrS.

-BIOL 620 Advanced Field Botany 3 s.h.
+BIOL 620 Advanced Field Botany